framer/salesforce-lightning.framerfx/README.md

-## Salesforce Lightning Design System
+## Salesforce Lightning Design System for React

-A repository to hold components from [Salesforce Lightning Design System](https://react.lightningdesignsystem.com/).
+This repository holds Framer code components for [Salesforce' Lightning Design System for React](https://react.lightningdesignsystem.com/).

+### Getting Started

+1. Clone this repository: `git@github.com:framer/salesforce-lightning.framerfx.git`
+2. Double click to open with Framer X.

 ### Release Notes

 There were a few components left out for the first pass, ones that aren't so core to the Lightning Design System.
-Let's foucs on completing the tasks/components above before moving onto the ones below.
+Let's focus on completing the tasks/components above before moving onto the ones below.

 - Removed App Launcher for first pass
 - Removed Builder Header for first pass